ravenlocke/mis/README.md

 </pre>

 This demonstrates the power of `mis`; the tool is rapid, with 1,000,000 maximal independent networks sampled on a MacBook pro with 2.7 GHz Intel Core i5 in less than two minutes.
+The equivalent code in Python for this network using `networkx` and `multiprocessing` took 10min 39s.
+Further, the algorithm for maximum independent set approximation in `networkx` had 94 members, showing an example where a random search is superior.